SgtCoDFish/bedrock-bootstrap/06-uart-rxxd/README.md

 0x00001000 in ?? ()
 ```

-The gdb warning is just telling us that there's no debugging information for the target.
+The GDB warning is just telling us that there's no debugging information for the target.
 It would take a non-trivial amount of work to add that to our ELF headers so we'll have to take a more manual, analytical approach.

 ### Navigating in GDB